Nearly $2 trillion traded on COVID-19 vaccine news | MarketScreener

 Total turnover on German government bonds on Monday totalled nearly 9 billion euros ($10.63 billion), more than the average since the start of October, according to data from Marketaxess, a major trading platform.

-(Reporting by Thyagaraju Adinarayan and Saikat Chatterjee; Editing by and Jonathan Oatis)
+(Reporting by Thyagaraju Adinarayan and Saikat Chatterjee; Additional reporting by Yoruk Bahceli; Editing by Jonathan Oatis, William Maclean)

 By Thyagaraju Adinarayan and Saikat Chatterjee